top of page

 A woman entrepreneur working from her home office

-For example, securing capital is often tougher for women.
-Studies show that women-led startups receive a smaller percentage of venture capital funding.
-Why?
-Sometimes it’s unconscious bias, other times it’s a lack of networks that connect women to investors.
-This can feel discouraging, but it’s not insurmountable.
+Securing capital, for example, is still more difficult for women-led businesses.
+Studies consistently show that women receive a smaller percentage of venture capital funding.
+Sometimes this is due to unconscious bias; other times it’s the result of limited access to investor networks.
+While discouraging, it’s not insurmountable.

-But here’s the truth: every challenge is an opportunity in disguise.
-Recognizing these hurdles is the first step toward overcoming them.
+But here’s the truth: recognizing these challenges is the first step toward overcoming them.

-• Passion and Purpose: Many women are motivated by a desire to solve problems or create something meaningful.
+• Passion and purpose — a desire to solve problems or create meaningful impact

 Close-up view of a notebook with business ideas and a cup of coffee on a wooden table